pengowray/snakey/README.md

 6. Icon size (resets the tile size to the default 8x8, but doesn't regenerate the tilemaps leading to weirdness if you started with a different sized tile.
 I'm not sure why this exists)
 7. New background (generate a random psychedilic background.
 I remember finding the algorithm to generate this in a magazine (or book?), but I don't remember more.
 I thought it was called "[Hopalong](https://www.researchgate.net/figure/Original-orbit-of-Hopalong-transformation-top-and-patterns-obtained-with-perturbation_fig5_257481524)", but that's another pattern, possibly also published along side it.)

-The essential source code files:
+The essential source code files are:

 SNAKE11N.C DRAW!.C DRAW!.H ICON6.C WALL!.C